Zurich Total and Permanent Disability

 Zurich’s TPD cover offers the following benefits:

 - TPD benefit – This provides a lump sum payment if you become totally and permanently disabled.
-This applies for both ‘any’ or ‘own’ occupation definitions of TPD and if your policy is purchased in conjunction with a Zurich Death or Trauma policy or as stand-alone cover.
+This applies for both ‘any’ or ‘own’ occupation definitions of TPD and if your policy is purchased in conjunction with a Zurich Death or Trauma policy or held as stand-alone TPD policy.
 Please see the Product Disclosure Statement for more information about the occupation definitions available through Zurich.

-- Partial TPD benefit – This provides a partial advance payment of the TPD benefit if you suffer a specified injury, such as losing the use of hand, foot or an eye.
+- TPD advancement benefit – This provides a partial advance payment of the TPD benefit if you suffer a specified injury, such as losing the use of hand, foot or an eye.

 In addition to the TPD benefit, Zurich also offers the following benefits

 - Inflation protection: Your cover will increase each year to align with inflation.

 - Future Insurability: Allows you to increase your cover without further medical underwriting after certain life events, such as marriage or the birth of a child.